01 – Western Samoa becomes independent.

 27 – Brazilian Boeing 707 crashes while preparing to land at Lima, Peru.
 105 people die.

-28 - Khrushchev agrees to halt construction of bases in Cuba and to withdraw Soviet missiles.
-In exchange, Kennedy lifts the Cuban trade and weapons embargo, and pledges that the US will not invade Cuba.
+28 – Khrushchev agrees to halt the construction of bases in Cuba and to withdraw Soviet missiles.
+In exchange, Kennedy lifts the Cuban trade and weapons embargo and pledges that the US will not invade Cuba.
 The world steps back from the nuclear brink.

 30 – UN General Assembly rejects a Soviet proposal to admit communist China.